Measurement Errors in Semiparametric Generalized Regression Models: Methodology

-Based on the previous discussion and the formulation in~(8), we propose the following iterative algorithm:
+Based on the previous discussion and the formulation in~(14), we propose the following iterative algorithm:

-\begin{enumerate} \item For each $i=1,\ldots, n$, generate $S$ random values from the distribution of $x_i|w_i$ as specified in Equation~(3) if $x_i$ has a normal distribution or nonparametrically based on a deconvolution estimator.
+\begin{enumerate} \item For each $i=1,\ldots, n$, generate $g$ random values from the distribution of $x_i|w_i$ as specified in Equation~(9) if $x_i$ has a normal distribution or nonparametrically based on a deconvolution estimator.

-\item Fit a naive a semi-parameteric GLM with $w$ the observed predictor replacing the true predictor $x$ in (1).
-Utilizing this fit, extract the basis function representation of the simulated values in step 1 , $\vect r_{is}$, and the associated penalty matrix $\vect S$.
+\item Fit a naive semiparametric GLM with $w$ the observed predictor replacing the true predictor $x$ in (1).
+Utilizing this fit, extract the basis function representation of the simulated values in step 1, $\vect r_{is}$, and the associated penalty matrix $\vect S$.

 \item From the fitted model, extract the regression parameters estimate, $\vect b_0$. \item Using $\vect b_0$ from the previous step, form the matrices $\vect O$, $\vect M_\beta$, and $\vect M_u$.
-Plug-in $\vect b_0$ in (7): find $\displaystyle V(\vect r_{is}^\top \vect b_0, \theta)$ and compute an estimate of the variance of $\mu(\vect {r}_{is}^\top \vect b_0)$. \item Fit the heteroscedastic mixed model in (8) with variance weights being estimated from the previous step according to (7) at $\vect b = \vect b_0$.
-Note that the second term in (7) is considered known but varies with $i$.
-Depending on the assumed family, the first term in (7) is considered completely known and varies with $i$ as in the Poisson and binomial families, unknown and does not change across $i$ as in the normal case, or partially unknown and varies with $i$ as in the gamma, negative binomial, quasi-Poisson and quasi-binomials families. \item Repeat steps 3--5 until stabilization. \item Using the estimates from the previous step, obtain the fitted curve over a grid of values $\vect d = (d_1,\ldots ,d_t)$
+Plug-in $\vect b_0$ in (13): find $\displaystyle V(\vect r_{is}^\top \vect b_0,\phi, \theta)$ and compute an estimate of the variance of $\mu(\vect {r}_{is}^\top \vect b_0)$. \item Fit the linear heteroscedastic mixed model in (14) with variance weights being estimated from the previous step according to (13) at $\vect b = \vect b_0$.
+Note that the second term in (13) is considered known but varies with $i$.
+Depending on the assumed family, the first term in (13) is considered completely known and varies with $i$ as in the Poisson and binomial families, unknown and does not change across $i$ as in the normal case, or partially unknown and varies with $i$ as in the gamma, negative binomial, quasi-Poisson and quasi-binomials families. \item Repeat steps 3--5 until stabilization. \item Using the estimates from the previous step, obtain the fitted curve over a grid of values $\vect d = (d_1,\ldots ,d_t)$